 The remaining cases allege that asbestos in Johnson & Johnson talcum powders caused mesothelioma.

 Since 2016, more than a dozen Johnson & Johnson talcum powder lawsuits have gone to trial in courts throughout the country.
-Plaintiffs have won eight cases so far, with verdicts ranging from $4.7 million to $25 million.
+Plaintiffs have won eight cases so far, with verdicts ranging from $4.7 billion to $25 million.
 However, some verdicts were later overturned.

 Four juries have found for Johnson & Johnson, while mistrials were declared in three cases.